 All Episcopal Summer Institute programs run from Sunday afternoon through Friday afternoon.
-Students can be checked in any time between 3pm and 5 pm on Sunday and picked up between 2pm and 4pm on the Sunday of your camper's program, you may drop your camper off on-campus.
+Students can be checked in any time between 3pm and 5 pm on Sunday and picked up between 2pm and 4pm on Friday.

-During their stay, all campers will be staying in Episcopal High School dorms.
-All dorms at Episcopal Summer Institute will be single-gender by floor.
-There are common areas on the ground floor of each dorm that are co-ed, shared spaces, but there is no visitation to or between floors of a camper's opposite gender.
-Campers of the same gender are permitted to visit each other's rooms until 9:30pm, when campers will be asked to be in their own room prior to 10:00pm lights out.
+Students will reside in Episcopal High School dorms, which are single-gender by building.
+There is no visitation to dorms of a student’s opposite gender.
+Students of the same gender are permitted to visit each other's rooms until 9:30pm, and students must be in their own room prior to 10:00pm lights out.

 Absolutely.
 Our on-staff Registered Nurse is licensed to hold and administer prescription and/or over-the-counter medications.
-Students are not permitted to have or hold their own medication - we ask that all campers check their medication in with our nurse upon check-in each Sunday afternoon.
+Students are not permitted to have or hold their own medication.
+We ask that all students check their medication in with our nurse upon check-in each Sunday afternoon.

-Each Episcopal Summer Institute program has specially-designed trips into Washington, D.C. for their curriculum, as well as additional trips to explore and experience the city as a group.
-For these trips, it is up to the discretion of the family and camper if they would like to bring additional spending money for food or souvenirs.
+Each Episcopal Summer Institute program includes trips into Washington, D.C. relevant to its curriculum, as well as additional trips to explore and experience the city.
+For these trips, it is up to the discretion of the family and student if they would like to bring spending money for food or souvenirs.

-All meals for Episcopal Summer Institute campers will be provided at Episcopal High School's dining hall.
-The dining hall has options at each meal, depending on dietary preferences and restrictions, including nut-free, gluten-free, and vegetarian options.
+All meals will be provided at Episcopal High School's dining hall.
+The dining hall offers several options at each meal, depending on dietary preferences and restrictions, including nut-free, gluten-free and vegetarian options.

-To create an atmosphere of independence, and to foster and develop each camper's autonomy and self-directed process, we do not allow visitors during any given week of Episcopal Summer Institute.
-However, each Friday afternoon, there is a showcase portion of ESI programs, during which they have the opportunity to share the work they've been doing over the course of the week with their classmates, teachers, parents, and ESI community.
+To create an atmosphere of independence and to foster and develop each student's autonomy and self-directed process, we do not allow visitors during any of the programming portion of the ESI week.
+However, each Friday afternoon there is a program showcase, during which students have the opportunity to share the work they've been doing over the course of the week with their classmates, teachers, parents and ESI community.
 During this time, parents and visitors may come and observe this showcase portion.

 Absolutely!
-Episcopal High School’s student body represents students coming from all over the country and globe — and each summer, Episcopal Summer Institute reflects this.
+Episcopal High School’s student body represents countries all over the globe, and the Episcopal Summer Institute reflects this international diversity as well.

-Due to the nature of the academic instruction, all classes are conducted fully in English, and English language fluency is required to participate in all programs.
+Due to the nature of the academic instruction, all classes are conducted fully in English and English language fluency is required to participate in all programs.
 We ask international students to submit their TOEFL score upon registration.

-Please note: all international students — as well as all students not residents or students in the commonwealth of Virginia — are required to submit the “Commonwealth of Virginia School Entrance Health Form” to participate.
+Please note: All international students — as well as students who are not residents or students in the Commonwealth of Virginia — are required to submit the “Commonwealth of Virginia School Entrance Health Form” to participate.
 This document can be found after enrolling in the “Forms” section of your Parent Dashboard account.